davewragg/davewragg.github.io/about.md

 When is the Righteous out?
 > June 2021 (September for North America)

+Who did the covers for the books?
+> The covers were designed by [Micaela Alcaino](https://www.micaelaalcaino.com/).
+The artist for the Black Hawks was [Richard Anderson](http://www.flaptrapsart.com/), for the Righteous it was [Gavin Reece](https://gavinreece.myportfolio.com/)

 Will there be Goldsboro editions of the Righteous?
 > TBC - watch this space...